History of the Alaska Women’s Hall of Fame

 A brainstorming session was held there on August 15, 2008, which was attended by women from throughout the community.
 It was decided to work with the UAA Consortium Library to digitize the Profiles of Change so people throughout the state could access the stories of the outstanding women described in the publication.
 Additionally, at that meeting it was learned that the Zonta Club of Anchorage had been working on developing a web site to house a “virtual Alaska women’s wall.”
 The two groups decided to collaborate and join their efforts.
 From that meeting, an informal steering committee was formed, composed of representatives of the AWN, Alaska Women’s Political Caucus, Anchorage YWCA, UAA, Anchorage Commission on Women and the Zonta Club of Anchorage as well as several women who were interested in the idea, but not affiliated with a particular organization.

-The steering committee developed the Alaska Women’s Hall of Fame, solicited nominations from across the state, 50 women were selected to be inducted on March 6, 2009 and launched the web site that hosts the biographies of the honorees.
-March was chosen as the annual date of the induction to coincide with Women’s History Month.
-The Zonta Club of Anchorage has accepted responsibility for the creation and maintenance of the web site, www.alaskawomenshalloffame.org.
+The steering committee developed the Alaska Women’s Hall of Fame, solicited nominations from across the state, and selected 50 women for induction on March 6, 2009.
+The Virtual Hall www.alaskawomenshalloffame.org was launched later that same year.
 The digitization of the Profiles of Change was completed, with the assistance of volunteers, in February 2010.
 It is available through the Alaska Digital Archives.